cmooredev/EVM-PuzzleSolutions/puzzle_1.md

         08      5B      JUMPDEST
         09      00      STOP

 Our goal is to complete a successful transaction.
 The first instruction we see is CALLVALUE (34).
-This instruction takes the value deposited by transaction responsible for execution and pushes it onto the stack.
-This is the value we will be passing to the transaction.
+This instruction takes the call value of the transaction responsible for execution and pushes it onto the stack.
+This is the value we will be passing in to transaction.

 If you noticed, there are multiple REVERT statements.
 If we reference [evm.codes](https://www.evm.codes) we can see that REVERT (FD) halts execution, reverting state changes.
 We need to use JUMP and JUMPDEST to avoid REVERT instructions.